-The Start Here Category on Grain Free Living – These are a list of articles written by myself over the past decade that contain many helpful tips and hints on eliminating grains from the diet.
+The Start Here Section on Grain Free Living – These are a list of articles written by myself over the past decade that contain many helpful tips and hints on eliminating grains from the diet.

 The Whole30 website – all about the whole30 program.